alan-turing-institute/hpc-training-march-2026/README.md

-# HPC Training - March 2026
+# Isambard-AI training - 12th March 2026

-Material for some sessions of the March Isambard AI training day.
+Material for the Turing sessions of the BriCS x Turing Isambard-AI workshop.